 The Problem with “Traditional” Plastic Pens

 Plastic pens are one of the most commonly used writing tools in the world.
-Even with computers replacing many handwritten documents, pens are, of course, still needed to sign physical papers every day.
+Even with computers replacing many handwritten documents, pens are, of course, still used daily to sign physical papers or take notes every day.

 If you’re like me, you’ve used these pens until the ink runs out – always, maddeningly, in the middle of a very important word – and then toss them in the recycling.